 Ester never remarried, though she has had a long cavalcade of romantic interests.

 In the decades between Herman’s death and her radio stardom in Nashville, Ester traveled the globe, did hair and make-up for radio, hosted Mahjong and underwear parties, played with heads of State and sailed yachts around of the world.
 Ester also made goodwill tours to Botswana and Caracas on behalf of her Hadassah group.
 Ester continues to spread her message of acceptance and world peace in her BIG Show.

 Now in her golden years, Ester is a passionate collector of diamonds, men, red Cartier boxes, and Faberge` eggs.
 She spends some of her precious leisure time studying the mysteries of the universe and Shirley McLaine.
 She one day hopes to open The Herman Goldberg Memorial Cryonic Research Center (She’ll never forget Hawaii).

-Ester’s new stage extravaganza is Totally Outrageous Brunch at The Sayers Club® at SLS Las Vegas® is an insatiable comedy spectacle filled with awe at every turn.
-Starring international glamour-puss Ester Goldberg along with her cast of talented and unpredictable friends, this show will shock, mock and rock your socks off.
+Ester’s last stage extravaganza was Totally Outrageous Brunch at Sahara hotel and Casino Fomerly known as The Sayers Club® at SLS Las Vegas® was an insatiable comedy spectacle filled with awe at every turn.
+Starring the international glamour-puss Ester Goldberg along with her cast of talented and unpredictable friends, this show will shock, mock and rock your socks off.
 A total Vegas experience where one thing’s for sure…brunch will never be the same!

 And now She’s the new QUEEN of the LAS VEGAS STRIP!